TuntematonSotilas/rust_colony/README.md

 1. Open a new terminal and run: `cargo make serve`
 1. Open a second terminal run: `cargo make watch`

+## Lint

+Run `cargo make verify` in your terminal to format and lint the code.

 ## Build for release

 `cargo make build_release`